IshKevin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 $ 16-whatsnext contain script for countng only three word
 $ 17-hidethisword contain script for hidding special string
 $ 18-letteronly contain scrit for disply line start with letter only
 $ 19-AZ contain script to replace some charcter
+$ 20-hiago contain script to replace letter c